Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 A refund is a repayment of a capture.
 It is initialized by the trader, for example, if a product is not available and cannot be delivered.
 > [Info] The most payment service providers create a new reference when a payment has been refunded.
 This means that the reference ID of a capture transaction has been changed in this case and you will not be able to identify the transaction here with the payment and captures transaction ID.

 You can use this procedure to display all incoming references to a refund from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
-In addition, if applicable, you can manually change the status of a transaction to *void* to clear the database.
+In addition, if applicable, you can manually change the status of a transaction to *Void* to clear the database.

 If everything works fine with the posting of a refund, you do not need to monitor the *Refunds* menu entry.

-## Check a refund transaction
+## Check refund transaction

 A refund transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
 To decide whether you can manually void a refund transaction, you need to check its details.
 > [Info] You can only change the status of a refund transaction, but not any data.